-The past couple of years we have seen an explosion in data content and systems.
-We are now at the stage where the pure processing of it all can no longer be done by human interaction alone.
-Decisions and processes have become so fast, that serialization as well as non-digital formats become barriers to business success.
+In the past couple of years we have seen an explosion in data content and systems.
+We are now at the stage where the pure processing of all this unstructured data can no longer be done by human interaction alone.
+Decisions and processes have become so fast, that serialization, as well as non-digital formats, become barriers to business success.

 The IDC estimates that 37% of unstructured data can be of benefit to businesses if it is properly analyzed, leading to $430 billion in productivity gains.